sajmousa/azure-networks-protocols/README.md

   Back in Wireshark, filter for RDP traffic only using "tcp.port==3389".
 </p>
 <p>
-  You'll be obseving a non-stop stream of traffic.
   Do you know why there is constant traffic in our tcp.port==3389?
 </p>
 <p>
-  The answer is because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted:
+ It is because the RDP (protocol) is constantly showing you a live stream from one computer to another, therefor traffic is always being transmitted:
 </p>
 <p>
   <img src="https://i.imgur.com/hNlhTVp.png" height="75%" width="100%" alt="RDP traffic"/>